GSMA-CPAS/BWRP-common-adapter/api/doc/Apis/SignatureApi.md

 <a name="updateSignatureByID"></a>
 # **updateSignatureByID**
-> String updateSignatureByID(contractID, signatureID, body)
+> SignatureResponse updateSignatureByID(contractID, signatureID, body)